-Chinova's application seeks to amend the Australia New Zealand Food Standards Code (the Code) to permit the use of a mixture of chitosan and (1,3)- $\beta$ -D-glucans extracted from white button mushrooms (Agaricus bisporus) as a preservative in food and beverage products.
+Chinova's application seeks to amend the Australia New Zealand Food Standards Code (the Code) to permit the use of a mixture of chitosan and (1,3)- β -D-glucans (i.e. mushroom chitosan) extracted from white button mushrooms (Agaricus bisporus) as a preservative in food and beverage products.
 In this document, this mixture is referred to as mushroom chitosan.

-Mushroom chitosan would be used in a wide range of foods if approved.
+Mushroom chitosan extracted from A. bisporus would be used in a wide range of foods if approved.
 The usage level is at the minimum level required to achieve the desired effect, in accordance with the principles of Good Manufacturing Process (GMP).
 The applicant stated that the maximum levels range from 0.01 to 0.150 g/100 g (equivalent to 100 to 1,500 ppm).